-Accessibility is key to the Center’s success and to our region’s ability to move the needle on homelessness: The Homeless to Hope Center will be easy to find and easy to access—adjacent to major transportation arteries and along CARTA bus routes—for everyone who needs its services no matter where they call home in the tri-county area.
+Accessibility is key to the Center’s success and to our region’s ability to move the needle on homelessness: The Hope Center will be easy to find and easy to access—adjacent to major transportation arteries and along CARTA bus routes—for everyone who needs its services no matter where they call home in the tri-county area.

 • Meet the needs of individuals wherever they are on their journey to self-sufficiency and housing security.

 • Fill the desperate need in our community for additional warming and cooling shelter space and low-income housing.
 Right now, every single available bed across the tri-county area has a long wait list.

 With a permanent facility, we will ensure that our neighbors know who to turn to, where to go, and how to secure help.
 And they will be able to address all their needs in a single location.

 The Hope Center has the potential to make a dramatic impact on our entire community.
 We will significantly impact more people experiencing homelessness and housing insecurity.
 We will reduce one of the biggest barriers to participating in the programs proven most successful in breaking the cycle of housing insecurity: the need to travel to multiple locations to access essential services.